Houthis, aid group: Death toll from prison airstrike hits 82

 The escalation comes after the Houthis claimed a drone and missile attack that struck inside the United Arab Emirates’ capital earlier in the week.
 It also comes as government forces, aided by UAE-backed troops and airstrikes from the coalition, have reclaimed the entire province of Shabwa from the Houthis and pressured them in the central province of Marib.
 Houthis there have for a year attempted to take control of its provincial capital.

-Ahmed Mahat, head of Doctors Without Borders, a charity mission in Yemen, told The Associated Press they counted at least 82 dead and more than 265 wounded in the airstrike.
+Ahmed Mahat, head of Doctors Without Borders, a charity mission in Yemen, told The Associated Press his group counted at least 82 dead and more than 265 wounded in the airstrike.

 The Houthis’ media office said rescuers were still searching for survivors and bodies in the rubble of the prison site in the province of Saada on the border with Saudi Arabia.